 Office 365 is essentially Microsoft’s Office subscription service.

-£5.99 a month gives you one copy of the software to install on one computer (and you can switch at will, if you want), or £7.99 gives you software to install on up to five different computers at once, including smartphones and tablets — but more on those later.
+£5.99 a month gives you one copy of the software to install on one computer (and you can switch at will, if you want), or £7.99 gives you software to share with six people including smartphones and tablets — but more on those later.

 Something else worth bearing in mind is that Office 365 is also often bundled with other products, search ‘Office 365 laptop’ on Amazon and other sites.